Morgan Logger | Tutorial on how to use in an Express application

 Conclusion

 SigNoz uses OpenTelemetry to collect logs.
 With OpenTelemetry, you can also correlate your logs with other telemetry signals like metrics and traces.
 Having contextual information in your logs can help you debug applications faster.
-You can get an overview of logs management in SigNoz from the logs documentation.
+You can get an overview of log management in SigNoz from the logs documentation.